mermaidpurse/wrapsher/docs/wrapsher.md

 s == 'Hello'
 ```

-Variables are created upon initial assignment, and are cleaned up at the
+Variables are created upon initial assignment, and are cleaned up at
-end of the function they are in.
-Only local variables are created in this way.
+the end of the function they are in.
+Only local variables are created
+in this way.
+Variables that are captured by a closure exist inside
+that closure when called.

-Global variables exist but they are not created by top-level assignments, but
+Global variables exist but they are not created by top-level
-only through special statements like `module`, `type` and `use`.
-They
+assignments.
+They are only created through special statements like
+`module`, `type` and `use`.
+They are referenced just like other
-are referenced just like other variables and in fact are rebindable (this is
+variables and in fact are rebindable (this is how "mutable" global
-how "mutable" global objects like module settings can be implemented):
+objects like module settings can be implemented):

 ```
 module file

 bool is_syncio(module/file m) {
-  m._as_map['synchronous']
+  m._as(map)['synchronous']
 }

 bool set_is_syncio(module/file m, bool p) {
-  file = m._as_map.set('synchronous', p)._as_moduleio()
+  file = m._as(map).set('synchronous': p)._as(typeof(m))
 }
 ```